Subject Source: Library of Congress Subject Headings

 Overview Formal studio portrait of Regina Swike Fist surrounded by her children.
 Left to right are back row Milton Fist, Selma Fist Grauman, and Lawrence Fist and front row Ferd Fist, Regina Swike Fist, and Harry Fist.

 Scope and Contents From the Collection: The collection contains materials intentionally assembled by the Ira M. and Peryle Hayutin Beck Memorial Archives of Jews in the Rocky Mountain region.
-The bulk of the photographs are from or related to various towns in Colorado, but the collection also contains photographs from other states in the western United States.
+The bulk of the photographs are from or related to various towns in Colorado, but the collection also contains photographs from other states in the western United States and other countries.